riyabiswas/eid-fall2017/eid-fall2017-master/Project1/README.md

-This program is used to update temperature and humidity from a DHT22 sensor connected to Raspbrry Pi 3.
+This program is used to update temperature and humidity from a DHT22 sensor connected to Raspberry Pi 3 (Raspbian Stretch OS).
 Author: Riya Biswas
 Course: Embedded Interface Design Fall-17
-Libraries used: Adafruit_DHT
+Libraries used:
-                PyQT5 QtCore, QtGui and QtWidets
+Adafruit_DHT, PyQT5 QtCore, QtGui and QtWidets, datetime
-                datetime

 Python Version: Python v3.5